dehydratedpotato/socpowerbud/README.md

 | M2 Max | t6021 | Untested |

 ## Contribution
 If any bugs or issues are found, please let me know in the [issues](https://github.com/BitesPotatoBacks/SocPowerBuddy/issues) section.
-If the problem is related to missing IOReport entries, please share your `iorepdump` output.
+If the problem is related to missing IOReport entries, please share the output of the `iorepdump` tool found in the [latest release](https://github.com/BitesPotatoBacks/SocPowerBuddy/releases/latest).
+Feel free to open a PR if you know what you're doing :smile: